wilsonmar/python-samples/README.md

 ---
 layout: post
 date: "2025-08-18"
-lastchange: "v014 + print-inkjet.py :README.md"
+lastchange: "v015 + link to featured .py :README.md"
 url: "https://github.com/wilsonmar/python-samples/blob/main/README.md"
 ---
-# python-samples/README

 The objective of this repo is to provide examples of professional use of the Python language.